ivanbeerlama/soonaverse_price_bot/README.md

 ## Disclaimer

 I'm not affiliated with any NFT or Token project on Soonaverse nor Soonaverse itself.
-I've create the bot for fun to give something back to the community :-) The code might contain bugs and the rarity calculation may not be accurate for each project.
+I've create the bot for fun to give something back to the community :-) The code might contain bugs and may not be accurate for each project.
 Use the bot at your own risk!

 ## Donation